 What happens if you under-declare your tax liability?

-Irelands tax system is based on a self-assesment system.
-Businesses in Ireland calculate their own tax bill and report their tax liability to Revenue.
-Occasionally, Revenue will check that businesses are filing their tax liability correctly and this is called an audit.
+The Irish tax system is based on a self-assessment system.
+Businesses calculate their own tax bill and report their tax liability to Revenue.
+Occasionally, Revenue will check that businesses are filing their taxes correctly and this is called an audit.

 If you’re unsure about your tax liability and you need a professional to help you file a tax return, get in touch with our professional Client Services Team who are always happy to talk you through the services you need.

 In this guide, we talk you through 4 tips on how to avoid under-declaring on your tax bill.

 Revenue's tax defaulters list